brynnb/any-video-filter/README.md

  * Other annoying stuff I'll document as I come across it

- ** How it works
+ ## How it works

- This extension attempts to fine HTML elements that serve as the container for each video thumbnail/info.
+ This extension attempts to find HTML elements that serve as the container for each video thumbnail/info.
 It does this by looking for common attributes across most any video site, such as the listed resolution or playback time.
 It sorts all of these videos in an array and then applies filtering and other options as defined the extension settings.

-### To-do
+## To-do

 * Get an array of all video elements
     * This is probably best done looking at playtime, which is a consistent foramt between most any video website (e.g. 1:23 or 23:01)